yl-wang996/ToolEENet/README.md

 This code is written based on https://github.com/Jiyao06/GenPose.

-The clean code will be released soon.
+The clean code and dataset will be released soon.